Tartus naval base: During the Syrian Civil War

+Over the course of its history through the Syrian Civil War, the base usually hosted no more than half a dozen Russian vessels, with its "modest infrastructure" only supporting "light logistical operations", as well as only very limited maintenance work, as it didn't include a shipyard.

-Fall of Assad regime to present day
+Fall of Assad government to present day

 In November 2024, rebels including Hay'at Tahrir al-Sham (HTS) launched a major offensive against the Russian-backed Syrian military and seized the city of Aleppo.